What is hypothyroidism?

 How is hypothyroidism treated?

 The treatment for hypothyroidism is simple.
 Thyroid hormone supplementation has been around for many decades.
 It is quite safe when given at appropriate doses and should be monitored with periodic blood testing.
-The safest and easiest form of treatment is with levothyroxine, which is a synthetic form of the predominant thyroid hormone “T4”.
+A safe and effective form of treatment is with levothyroxine, which is a synthetic form of the predominant thyroid hormone “T4”.

 Levothyroxine comes in the form of a small tablet that is taken once daily.
 Ideally, it is taken on an empty stomach in the morning, 30 to 60 minutes prior to breakfast.
 It should not be taken with vitamins, iron, or calcium, which can interfere with its absorption.
 Such supplements should be taken 4 hours apart from thyroid hormone.